toba/json-ld/README.md

 ## Helper Functions

-The library can be used for only its type definitios (interfaces).
+The library can be used for only its type definitions (interfaces).

 ### Format